Advanced Laparoscopic/Thorascopic Surgery 2018

-The goal of this advanced course is to elevate the surgeon with basic minimally invasive surgery (MIS) skills to perform the most advanced procedures including recently introduced surgeries and modifications of standard MIS.
+The goal of this advanced course is to elevate the surgeon with skills to perform the most advanced procedures including recently introduced surgeries and modifications of standard MIS.
 Teaching formats will include lectures, case presentations, dry labs of psychomotor techniques including intracorporeal suturing.
-Sunday will be a full day of MIS procedures in the wet lab.
+Sunday will be a full day of MIS procedures in the wet lab. *Basic endoscopic surgery skills are required for this course.
+If you do not have experience with basic endoscopic surgery, please refer to the Basic Soft Tissue Endoscopy course offered on July 21-22, 2018.

 This 2-day course offers 15 CE hours